-This is NOT to say that education isn’t important.
 However, it also gives hope to those who are not academically-inclined; that excellence and success in life are not measured by the level of education one has achieved.

 Rather, a feat reached through grit, hard work, and skill.

 The following are some of the billionaires who never went to college (as well as those who did but later dropped out of school before graduating), but still managed to succeed in their endeavors.